chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Ask

 In 2017, one of Australia's leading energy utilities approached frog to partner on a major **digital transformation**.
-With a clear mandate to improve **customer experience and customer retention**, frog's engagement included in depth customer research, concepting, business case validation, foundational design and a clear roadmap, process and plan for implementation.
+With a clear mandate to improve **customer experience and retention**, frog's engagement included in depth customer research, concepting, business case validation, foundational design and a clear roadmap and process for implementation.

 ## The Process

-The frog team was comprised of interaction designers, visual designers, strategists and software architects collaborating on multiple streams of work to ensure an engagement that balanced business, design and technology requirements. **My role on the team included:**
+The frog team was comprised of interaction designers, visual designers, strategists and software architects collaborating on multiple streams of work to ensure balanced perspectives from design, business and technology. **My role on the team included:**
 - Synthesize research into customer experience framework
 - Define criteria for user and business needs prioritization
 - Contribute to interaction and visual design brainstorms and reviews
-- Define roadmap metrics, value propositions and functional requirements based on design recommendations
+- Define roadmap metrics, value propositions and functional requirements
 - Facilitate client workshops with executive leadership and product teams
-- Lead business stakeholder interviews
-- Collaborate with solution architect on roadmap
+- Collaborate with solution architect on implementation and technical roadmap

 <table><tr><td><img src="/media/AGL-Brainstorming-Session.jpg"></td><td><img src="/media/AGL-Workshop-Team.jpg"></td></tr></table>

-Alongside customer interviews, frog facilitated several workshops with our client's internal team to gain alignment around priorities for the company.
+frog facilitated several workshops with our client's internal team to gain alignment around priorities for the company.
 This culminated in a two day workshop that gathered nearly 100 people from across the product team to align on customer initiatives for the next planning cycle.

 ## The Outcome

 frog delivered a **toolkit of design, strategy and product assets** that our client could leverage during implementation.
-These included a flexible roadmap framework, a foundational design language system and component library, and suite of differentiated signature moments aligned to customer needs and painpoints synthesized from research.

 ### A Roadmap & Framework Oriented around Customer Needs